 Pupils have the option to experience life at a private boarding school from Year 6 onwards.
-Accommodation is arranged by age and gender, and boarders live in one of three onsite houses, each with its own unique character.
+Accommodation at our performing arts boarding school is arranged by age and gender, and boarders live in one of three onsite houses, each with its own unique character.

-Around 60% of our pupils are boarders.
-Each boarding house is led by a full-time residential Senior Housemistress/master who heads up a team of residential and non-residential pastoral staff.
-These houseparents’ work hard to provide a caring and nurturing environment within the boarding houses in order to create a ‘home from home’ for our boarders.
+Approximately 60% of our pupils are boarders.
+Each house is led by a team of houseparents who are supported by a number of residential and non-residential pastoral staff.
+Together they form an experienced and caring team who work hard to provide a warm, caring and nurturing environment within the houses in order to create a ‘home from home’ for our boarders.

-All of the houses boast a strong sense of community where creativity thrives and activities such as music, choreography and sketch-writing are a daily occurrence.
-Pupils can also sign up for a full programme of weekend activities and trips.
+All of the houses enjoy a strong sense of community in which creativity thrives and activities such as music, choreography and sketch-writing are a regular occurrence.
+Pupils also enjoy a wide variety of weekend activities and trips.

-The younger pupils enjoy the camaraderie of larger rooms, which helps them to settle in to our community and make new friends; as pupils move up through the school, they have the choice of smaller rooms and all pupils from the Fourth Form and up have their own private desk in their room from which to study.
-Each house has a variety of comfortable common rooms that allow pupils to relax and socialise.
+Our younger pupils enjoy the camaraderie of larger rooms, which helps them to settle into our community and make new friends quickly.
+As boarders move up through the school, they have the choice of smaller rooms and all pupils in Year 10 and above have their own private desk in their room for personal study.
+Each house also has a variety of comfortable and welcoming common rooms that allow pupils to relax and socialise together.

 Mansion House

-The Tring Park Mansion was originally designed by Christopher Wren in 1685, one of the most highly acclaimed architects in history.
+The Tring Park Mansion was originally designed by Sir Christopher Wren (one of the most highly acclaimed architects in history!) and built by Henry Guy in around 1673.

 Clock House